otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/assessment-tasks/02-alpha-beta-pruning.md

 ![](https://static.javatpoint.com/tutorial/ai/images/alpha-beta-pruning-step7.png)

-This tree has already had some branches pruned (the 'x' marks on the tree), but this later step illustrates the benefit of this approach...
+This tree has already had a branch pruned (the 'x' mark coming down from Node E), but this is a later step that illustrates the benefit of this approach...

 - Node A is looking to pick the **maximum** option from B and C
 - Node B's current value is already 3